tanmayupasani96/ML-Projects/README.md

 The final step was to apply ML model Random-Forest and to judge the performance with evaluation metrics.
 The testing accuracy stood at **96%** thus proving that the model was well trained.
 The difference between Traininng and Testing Accuracy was less and thus proving that there was no overfitting.

 **Brain Stroke**
+This project involves predicting whether a particular patient will suffer from brain stroke given all the different factors.
+The project follolwed a similar outline where the missing values were treated with median if it was a numerical value and with mode if it was categorical.
+The next step was to drop the columns with high correlation.
+Encoding was applied to convert the entire data into numerical values for training the model.
+Multiple ML models were used and had a varying accuracy.